-Scripbox's CAGR calculator is an online tool that can help you analyze your investment decision and helps calculate Compound Annual Growth Rate.
+CAGR calculator is an online tool that can help you analyze your investment decision and helps calculate Compound Annual Growth Rate.
 Provide initial investment, corpus amount or final value and investment tenure to estimate CAGR return.

 What is the Compound Annual Growth Rate (CAGR)?

 Compounded Annual Growth Rate (CAGR) is the rate of return that would be required for an investment to grow from the initial value invested to the maturity balance.
 However, CAGR assumes that the gains are reinvested at the end of each investment period.

 You can calculate the Compound Annual Growth Rate using the following formula:

 Lets understand the calculation with the help of the following example:

 Suppose the beginning value of the investment is Rs 10,000 and the ending value of the investment is Rs.
 14,000 over a period of 2 years.

 CAGR = [(14,000/10,000)^(1/2)] -1 = 18.32%